 Balance of electric power

 Balance of electric power provides statistical information on domestic production of electricity, electricity exchange, losses in network also the usage of electricity for final consumption in our country.
-The publication of electric power balance is produced twice per year, based on monthly data collected from administrative sources as:
+The publication of electric power balance is produced quarterly, based on monthly data collected from administrative sources as:

 - KESH a.s., a state joint stock trading company, vertically integrated, which has the leading role and is the key producer of electricity in Albania;